-‘Red Dead Redemption 2’ Art Book Leaks As ‘GTA Online’ Reportedly Gearing Down
+‘Red Dead Redemption 2’ Art Book Leaks As ‘GTA Online’ Reportedly Winding Down

 Rockstar Games has been extremely quiet the last few months about Red Dead Redemption 2.
 The last official news was the studio announcing an October release date.
-Fans are still concerned about the game slipping further, but a leak of an official Art Book plus a separate rumor concerning the next GTA Online update point to the old west adventure dropping on time.
+Fans are still concerned about the game slipping further, but a leak of an official art book, plus a separate rumor concerning the next GTA Online update point to the old west adventure dropping on time.

-An art book titled The Art of Red Dead Redemption II was posted to Amazon Saturday with a description, of the game and a $35 price point discounted down to $27.
-The online mega-retailer wasn’t quick enough to correct the product listing as it was captured by everyone from Rockstar Intel to KackisHD on YouTube to noted leaker Wario64 on Twitter.
+An art book titled The Art of Red Dead Redemption II was posted to Amazon on Saturday with a description of the game and a $35 price point discounted down to $27.
+The online mega-retailer wasn’t quick enough to correct the product listing as it was captured by everyone from Rockstar Intel to KackisHD on YouTube, to noted leaker Wario64 on Twitter.

 While no images from the book are available yet, the October 30 release date of the artbook suggests Red Dead Redemption 2 is still expected to hit its October 26 release target.
 Additionally, the description once again confirms the setting is years before Red Dead Redemption.

-Meanwhile, the artbook will contain “a mix of detailed original art, concept, story, and character studies, sketches, and actual screengrabs of the end result that led to the creation of this spectacular game.
-It’s described as being a peek behind-the-scenes of development and a “love letter’ to the western genre.
+Meanwhile, the artbook will contain “a mix of detailed original art, concept, story, and character studies, sketches, and actual screengrabs of the end result that led to the creation of this spectacular game.”
+It’s described as being a peek behind-the-scenes of development and a “love letter” to the western genre.

 Next ‘GTA Online’ update may be the last

-An interesting rumor that perhaps back up Red Dead Redemption 2 releasing on time in October comes from leaker Yan2295 on Twitter.
-He’s nailed past information on GTA Online updates and his latest is a rumor that the next content update to the multiplayer game might be the last with the caveat that “we’ve heard this before.”
+An interesting rumor that perhaps backs up Red Dead Redemption 2 releasing on time in October comes from leaker Yan2295 on Twitter.
+He’s nailed past information on GTA Online updates, and his latest is a rumor that the next content update to the multiplayer game might be the last with the caveat that “we’ve heard this before.”

 First few details about the next #GTAOnline update pic.twitter.com/AXeNVKqidb